miwashi-edu/edu-intro-mysql/README.md

 DROP TABLE IF EXISTS Student;

 CREATE TABLE Student (
-    Id INT NOT NULL,
+    StudentId INT NOT NULL,
     Name VARCHAR(26) NOT NULL
 )  ENGINE=INNODB;

-INSERT INTO Student (Id, Name) SELECT Id, Name FROM UNF;
+INSERT INTO Student (StudentId, Name) SELECT Id, Name FROM UNF;

 select * from student;
 SELECT DISTINCT * FROM Student;